 - Supplemental pancreatic enzymes can be helpful as a digestive aid, depending on your diet and where you are in recovery.
 Your doctor can prescribe these and help regulate use.

 - Seeing a dietitian is helpful for caregivers, too.
 Patients sometimes heed the advice of someone in a white coat before a family member.

 Petzel added, “I frequently hear from patients that they appreciate the amount of time that dietitians can take to help answer their questions.
 They also feel much better when their digestive issues are managed.
 The ability to achieve and maintain ideal weight is cause for celebration.”

-Pancreatic cancer patients and caregivers can access comprehensive disease information, reviewed and approved by renowned leaders in the field, including Petzel, by calling our one-on-one Patient Central support service at 877-272-6226, scheduling a call or emailing firstname.lastname@example.org.
+Pancreatic cancer patients and caregivers can access comprehensive disease information, reviewed and approved by renowned leaders in the field, including Petzel, by calling our one-to-one PanCAN Patient Services support service at 877-272-6226, scheduling a call or emailing email@example.com.